KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Now we are going to create the `game_scene` class that inherits from the `base_scene` class.
-This class will be the entry point of our game scene.
+Create the `game_scene` class that inherits from the `base_scene` class.
+The `game_scene` class will be the entry point of the project's game scene.

-The concrete class must override several functions such as update, scene_name, and the destructor.
+The concrete class must override several functions, such as `update`, `scene_name`, and the destructor.

-We will not use the update function because the Tic-Tac-Toe is not a game that needs an update for each frame, so we will leave the function empty.
+There is no need to use the `update` function, because the game of Tic-Tac-Toe itself does not require an update for each frame.
+Leave the `update` function empty.

-For the scene_name function we’ll just return the name of the scene.
+For the `scene_name` function, return the name of the scene.

 ```
 class game_scene final : public scenes::base_scene